Xayah-Hina/Xayah-Hina/README.md

 ### Hey, there 👋

-I'm currently working on Physics-Based Animation and devote to simulate the nature more beautiful.
+I'm currently working on Physics-Based Animation and devote to simulating the nature more beautiful.

 Learning List: